Like I said above, I’m so glad you’re here.

 I grew up in inner city Boston with a single mother who worked her ass off and taught my siblings and myself the value of networking, how to be self-reliant, and how to always make sure we have a voice in this world.
 These values have defined me as a person and are the fundamental beliefs in my business.

-When I was 22 I flew to London on a one way ticket (pretty sure you can’t do that anymore!), intending to intern at Amnesty International for 3 months, instead I decided to stay and live there illegally for almost 2 years.
+When I was 22 I flew to London on a one way ticket (pretty sure you can’t do that anymore!), to intern at Amnesty International for 3 months, I ended up staying and living there illegally for almost 2 years.

 I worked in the high-end retail world for a long time before I shifted my career to tech, marketing, and online business growth.
 In 2001 Kate Spade moved me to San Francisco to run their flagship store.

-In the early to mid aughts I found Friendster, Flickr, and then Myspace and taught myself basic code.
-I was transfixed by the idea of creating things online.
+In the early to mid aughts I discovered Friendster, Flickr, and then Myspace and taught myself basic code and started creating things online.

 Fiddling around on the Internet quite literally brought me to work for some of the biggest tech companies in the world.
 I’ve worked as a social media strategist and community manager for some websites you might be familiar with: Yahoo, Wired Magazine, and Wikia (Wikipedia’s community sister site).

-In 2012 I started my own business to help small businesses grow their business online, my aim is to work with women like you, cheering you on as you make inroads in your industry and blaze those trails!
+In 2012 I started my own business to help small businesses grow online, my aim is to work with people like you, cheering you on as you make inroads in your industry and blazing those trails!

 No more just existing, it’s time for you to shine.